GalaxDr/CompassUOL_SP_Challenge03_Julio_Becker/README.md

 - Other technologies...

 ## Installation and Setup
+> [!WARNING]
+> If you are using docker the mysql container needs to run first.

 1. Clone the repository: `git clone https://github.com/your-username/microservices-project.git`
 2. Navigate to the project folder for each microservice: `cd ms-auth`, `cd ms-products`, `cd ms-orders`, `cd api-gateway`